-Eye-D™ – In-office insertable platform for a long term controlled release of ophthalmic medications
+Eye-D – In-office insertable platform for long term controlled release of ophthalmic medications

-ViSci develops controlled released drug delivery technology – The Eye-D™ VS-101
+ViSci develops controlled released drug delivery technology – The Eye-D VS-101

-Eye-D™, an in-office insertable platform that provides for controlled release of ophthalmic medications over time, thereby resolving poor compliance with eye drop treatment regimens and permitting 100% patient compliance with drug therapy regimens.
+Eye-D, an in-office insertable platform that provides for controlled release of ophthalmic medications over time, thereby resolving poor compliance with eye drop treatment regimens and permitting 100% patient compliance with drug therapy regimens.
 Our first product candidate utilizing the Eye-D platform, the VS-101, contains the most prescribed glaucoma medication worldwide, latanoprost.
 We believe that the Eye-D platform can be further developed to treat various other ocular conditions.
-The VS-101 is currently in a Phase 1/2a clinical study in the United States as part of a new drug application under the Food and Drug Administration, or FDA, 505(b)(2) regulatory pathway, the results of which are expected to be obtained by the third quarter of 2016.
+The VS-101 concluded a Phase 1/2a clinical study in the United States as part of a new drug application under the Food and Drug Administration, or FDA, 505(b)(2) regulatory pathway.

 Known poor compliance and adherence with eye drops is a major clinical challenge with no meaningful solutions.
 Poor compliance occurs in an estimated 25 to 70% of patients, especially when those drugs need to be administered more than once daily.

-A safe, tolerable and simple insert delivering a drug for up to 12 months, thus offering 100% compliance, would address this widely recognized unmet need.
+A safe, tolerable and simple insert delivering a drug for up to 12 months, that will offer in practice 100% compliance, would address this widely recognized unmet need.

-The current technology is targeted to compete in the $4-5 billion glaucoma market worldwide.
+The Eye-D technology is targeted to compete in the multi billion glaucoma market worldwide.